-The Ombudsman has slammed paltry fines and the government’s blind eye to bad performance in managing the city’s mounting street garbage problem, in a new direct investigation into Food and Environmental Health Department (FEHD) contractor oversight.
+The Ombudsman has slammed paltry fines and the government’s blind eye to bad performance in managing the city’s mounting street garbage problem, in a new direct investigation into Food and Environmental Hygiene Department (FEHD) contractor oversight.

 Ombudsman Winnie Chiu Wai-yin says FEHD’s system of tiny fines and weak monitoring are no deterrent to poor contractor performance, with even contractors scoring zero on performance appraisals easily winning lucrative new contracts.

 Garbage and street cleaning contractors failing to meet service agreements were docked an average of HK$81,000 fees in 2019, just 0.07% of the average contract value of HK$110 million.